Where To Go When You Don’t Want To Make A Big Deal About Your Birthday (But You Actually Kind Of Do) guide image

 Hoa Sen doesn’t have flashy furniture, nor does it have a jazzy neon-lit bar.
 The Vietnamese restaurant in Covent Garden is the equivalent of Gogglebox: comforting, consistently good, and as enjoyable alone as it is with your family.
 There are all the classics—phở, magnificent summer rolls, tenderly grilled quail—and plenty of room for groups big and small who are after a big-ish deal birthday around central London.

-No-big-deal birthdays are best when they’re in no-big-deal restaurants.
-Ones that don’t try to be all singing and dancing but are just really very good.
+No-big-deal birthdays are best when they’re in no-big-deal restaurants—ones that don’t try to be all singing and dancing but are just really very good.
 And that’s Rubedo.
 It calls itself a European bistro but what that translates to, really, is a homely little place in Stoke Newington that does great food and great natural wine.
-This is the kind of restaurant where you order everything off the menu, plus several bottles, and settle in until the owner politely asks you all to leave because the staff want to go home and sleep.
+This is the kind of restaurant where you order everything off the menu alongside several bottles until the owner politely asks you all to leave because they would like to go home and sleep.

 This Persian restaurant on Hereford Road is small.
-But what Sinuhe lacks in square footage, it makes up for in excellent aubergine dips, juicy boneless chicken, and a homely interior that could easily turn into your own private party.
-There are three or four tables inside so call ahead, book them up, and enjoy some great mirza ghasemi without doing something drastic like booking a private dining room.
+But what it lacks in square footage, it makes up for in excellent aubergine dips, juicy boneless chicken, and a homely interior that could easily turn into your own private party.
+There are three or four tables inside, so call ahead, book them up, and enjoy some great mirza ghasemi, without doing something drastic like booking a private dining room.
 Because obviously, you’re not that bothered.

-Tell us who doesn’t want the sounds of a man who may or may not have taught himself piano on YouTube to be the soundtrack to your birthday?
+Tell us, who doesn’t want the sound of a man who may or may not have taught himself piano on YouTube to be the soundtrack to your birthday?
 Who doesn’t want photographs of Italian actors and actresses looking down on them as they load enormous portions of delicious pasta into their face?
-Who doesn’t want a waiter to break into incomprehensible song while precariously holding on to your panna cotta?
-Exactly.
-Ciao Bella is the perfect spot for a no-big-deal birthday.
+Head to old-school Italian spot Ciao Bella in Bloomsbury if you want a waiter to break into incomprehensible song while precariously holding/dancing with your birthday panna cotta.

-‘Meet me at this dive bar’ not only sounds like the opening line of a Steve Buscemi film, but it’s also a very casual way to kick off your birthday celebrations.
-A Philadelphia-inspired dive bar in Fitzrovia, Passyunk Avenue is all about draft beers, huge cheesesteaks, and playing several rounds of ‘hypothetically, what piece of baseball memorabilia should we steal after our third Jim Beam soda float’.
-The food is comforting, the TVs play American football games, and the life-size Danny DeVito cutout by the toilet is just asking for an ironic tipsy birthday photoshoot that you’ll merrily post on the 'gram once you leave at closing.
+“Meet me at this dive bar” not only sounds like the opening line of a Steve Buscemi film, but it’s also a very casual way to kick off your birthday celebrations.
+A Philadelphia-inspired dive bar in Fitzrovia, Passyunk Avenue is all about draught beers, huge cheesesteaks, and playing several rounds of “hypothetically, what piece of baseball memorabilia should we steal after our third Jim Beam soda float”.
+The food is comforting, the TVs play American football games, and the life-size Danny DeVito cutout by the toilet is just asking for an ironic tipsy birthday photoshoot.

 Sometimes you want something a bit special for your birthday, but your online banking is saying you can’t have it.
-It’s saying something that sounds a lot like ‘go to Tesco and get a discounted sandwich’ but all you can hear is ‘you only live once, no?’.
-For times like this Brasserie Zédel off Piccadilly Circus is perfect.
-It’s hands down one of the best rooms in London and you’ll feel like royalty.
+It’s saying something that sounds a lot like “go to Tesco and get a discounted sandwich” but all you can hear is “you only live once, no?”.
+For times like this Brasserie Zédel is perfect.
+It’s hands down one of the best dining rooms in London and you’ll feel like royalty.
 Even better is the fact that they’ve got a couple of excellent set menu options that won’t cost you more than £20.

 Chase Sapphire Card Ad